SOCKET: SOft Collision Kernel EsTimator for Sparse Attention

-\textbf{Baselines:} We compare SOCKET against five representative sparse attention methods: Quest~\cite{pmlr-v235-tang24l}, PQCache~\cite{pqcache2025}, HashAttention~\cite{desai2025hashattention}, MagicPig~\cite{chen2024magicpig}, and Double Sparsity~\cite{yang2024double}.
+\textbf{Baselines:} We compare SOCKET against five representative sparse attention methods: MagicPig~\cite{chen2024magicpig}, HashAttention~\cite{desai2025hashattention}, Quest~\cite{pmlr-v235-tang24l}, Double Sparsity~\cite{yang2024double}, and PQCache~\cite{pqcache2025}.
 These methods cover a broad spectrum of recent top-$k$–based and sampling-based sparsification approaches.
 For all baselines, we use the hyperparameter settings recommended by the respective authors to ensure a fair comparison.